wafflez180/Anti-Social-Club-iOS/README.md

 * Composing Posts
   - Users may include a picture if they choose
 * Reporting
-  - Once a post has a certain amount of reports, the user will be required to tap to reveal that post
+  - Once a post has a certain amount of reports, the user will be warned about the content and required to tap to reveal that post
 * Voting on Posts
   - Users can only vote once on a post
 * Following Posts / Notifications
   - Users may long press on a post to follow it, displaying a colored bar on the left side
-  - Users will receive notifications whenever someone comments or votes on that post
+  - Users will receive notifications whenever someone comments or votes on that followed post
   - Users automagically follow the posts they compose
 * Anonymous Commenting
-  - Different users will have a different color unique to that post
+  - Different users will have a different randomly generated color unique to that post
   - The owner of the post will have a comment with a bolded font and the app's teal color
 * Access Keys
   - Needed to create an account.
-Each member invited by another student receives one access key, allowing them to invite one friend into the club.
-Students who sign up with Pioneer access keys shown on the flyers will receive two access keys.
+  - Each member invited by another student receives one access key, allowing them to invite one friend into the club.
+  - Students who sign up with Pioneer access keys shown on the flyers will receive two access keys.
 * Ranks
   - Admin: able to permanently ban and silence
   - Moderator: able to temporarily ban and silence